Phineapple18/GhostSpectator_NWPluginAPI/README.md

 ## Permissions
 - gs.duel - allows a Ghost to challenge another Ghost to a duel
-- gs.firearm - allows a Ghost to give themselves a firearm via command
+- gs.firearm - allows a Ghost to give themselves a firearm (via command)
 - gs.item - allows a Ghost to drop and throw items and use Particle Disruptor
 - gs.list - allows player to print list of Ghosts
-- gs.listen.dead - allows a Ghost to hear Spectators via command
+- gs.listen.dead - allows a Ghost to hear Spectators (via command)
 - gs.autolisten.dead - allows above automatically, when changed to a Ghost
-- gs.listen.ghost - allows a Ghost to hear other Ghosts via RoundSummary chat, if they are not within Proximity chat or further than configurable distance via command
+- gs.listen.ghost - allows a Ghost to hear other Ghosts via RoundSummary chat, if they are not within Proximity chat or further than configurable distance (via command)
 - gs.autolisten.ghost - allows above automatically, when changed to a Ghost
-- gs.listen.scp - allows a Ghost to hear SCPs via command
+- gs.listen.scp - allows a Ghost to hear SCPs (via command)
 - gs.autolisten.scp - allows above automatically, when changed to a Ghost
 - gs.noclip - allows a Ghost to have noclip permitted
-- gs.spawn.player - allows a player to (de)spawn any player to and from a Ghost
+- gs.spawn.player - allows a player to (de)spawn player(s) to and from a Ghost
 - gs.spawn.self - allows a player to (de)spawn themselves to and from a Ghost
 - gs.target - allows a player to (de)spawn their shooting target
-- gs.warhead - allows a player to (de)spawn themselves and others to and from a Ghost after warhead detonation
+- gs.warhead - allows a player to remain a Ghost and use *ghostme* and *spawn* commands after warhead detonation

 ## Credits
 - Original plugin creator: [Thundermaker300](https://github.com/Thundermaker300)